 In principle, the statistics are fully comparable over time.
-When making comparisons over longer periods, however, account should be taken of the fact that due to the changes in the weighting and the continuous updating of the sample, it is not the same basket of goods and services that is compared as the sample is continuously updated to reflect the actual consumption pattern.
+When making comparisons over longer periods, however, account should be taken of the fact that due to the weight changes and the continuous update of the sample, it is not the same basket of goods and services that is compared as the sample is continuously updated to reflect the actual consumption pattern.